rtdtwo/voyager/README.md

 Although this tool is nothing related to space exploration, the tool is named after *Voyager 1*, the cosmic traveler.
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/6/60/Voyager_spacecraft_model.png/320px-Voyager_spacecraft_model.png)

 *Voyager 1* is the farthest man-made object from Earth.
-The spacecraft, now more than *22 billion km (14 billion miles)* away from Earth, is slated to wander the vast darkness of space for an eternity.
-Quite indeed, it is boldly going where no one has ever gone before!
+The spacecraft, now more than *22 billion km (14 billion miles)* away from us, is slated to wander the vast darkness of space for eternity.
+By 2025, its radioisotope thermoelectric generators (RTGs, a type of nuclear power generator) will no longer supply enough electric power for onboard instruments, and will hence disappear from our sight.
+However, it carries a gold-plated audio-visual disc, should the spacecraft ever be found by intelligent life forms from other planetary systems.
+Quite indeed, it is boldly going where no one has ever gone before!🖖

 # License
 The MIT License (MIT)